Chute Boxe Academy: PRIDE FC dynasty

 The major cog of the Chute Boxe machine in PRIDE was Wanderlei Silva.
 Known for an exciting, brawling style complete with lethal knees and leaping stomps, he would exemplify Chute Boxe style martial arts in PRIDE's middleweight division and eventually win the 2003 PRIDE FC Middleweight Grand Prix and the PRIDE FC middleweight title which he would hold for 5 1/2 years.

 Coming off of a disappointing five-round decision loss to Tito Ortiz at UFC 25: Ultimate Japan, Silva would return to PRIDE to earn the biggest victory of his career to that point over the Lion's Den's Guy Mezger.
 It would be 20 fights and over four years before he would lose again in a controversial decision to superheavyweight Mark Hunt.
-During this span he defeated notable fighters Kazushi Sakuraba (three times), Quinton “Rampage” Jackson (twice), Yuki Kondo, Ikuhisa Minowa, Hidehiko Yoshida, Kiyoshi Tamura, Dan Henderson, Alexander Otsuka, Shungo Oyama, Hiromitsu Kanehara, and would draw with Mirko "Cro Cop" Filipović.
+During this span he defeated notable fighters Kazushi Sakuraba (three times), Quinton "Rampage" Jackson (twice), Yuki Kondo, Ikuhisa Minowa, Hidehiko Yoshida, Kiyoshi Tamura, Dan Henderson, Alexander Otsuka, Shungo Oyama, Hiromitsu Kanehara, and would draw with Mirko "Cro Cop" Filipović.

 His aura of invincibility wouldn't truly be broken until a decision loss to Ricardo Arona in the 2005 PRIDE FC middle weight Grand Prix.
-His loss would be avenged later that night by teammate and rising star, Mauricio “Shogun” Rua.
+His loss would be avenged later that night by teammate and rising star, Mauricio "Shogun" Rua.
 Silva is noted to have never lost under full PRIDE FC rules at his weight class; PRIDE's event in Las Vegas had altered rules.
+Silva Challenged Arona to a rematch for the middleweight title and beat him by decision.